Prasanna1991/LatentMixing/README.md

 # LatentMixing
 The implementation of "Semi-supervised Medical Image Classification with Global Latent Mixing".
-[MICCAI 2020].

 # How to run?
 python latent-mixing.py